Hernando County Public Library System

-The Hernando County Public Library System has 4 branches located in Hernando County, Florida on the west central coast of the state and serves approximately 192,186 residents.
+The Hernando County Public Library System has 4 branches located in Hernando County, Florida, which is located on the west central coast of the state.
+The library system serves approximately 196,540 residents as of 2022.
 The main branch is located in downtown Brooksville and was dedicated as the Frederick Eugene Lykes Jr. Memorial Library in 1950.
 There are additional branches in East Brooksville, West Brooksville, and Spring Hill.
 The Florida Library Association chose the Hernando system as its 2013 Library of the Year.
 While Hernando County established one of the first bookmobiles in the state, it is no longer operational.
 As of 2020, the staff totaled 32 people, including 7 librarians and 25 other staff members.
 The library had about 92,940 cardholders and had 454,112 circulation transactions in 2020.
 The library is a member of the Tampa Bay Library Consortium.

 Library Collection

 As of 2020, the library collection included 134,274 physical items and 46,910 digital items.
 The library’s collection is fully funded under the provisions of the State Aid to Libraries Grant program, administered by the Florida Department of State’s Division of Library and Information Services.